Lee Choon-jae: Investigation

 The Hwaseong serial murders were the first identifiable string of murders in South Korea with a similar modus operandi.
-The police officers involved spent 2 million man-days on the case.
+Investigators spent 2 million man-days on the case.
 The total number of suspects also grew, eventually reaching a total count of 21,280 individuals.
 In addition, 40,116 individuals had their fingerprints taken, and 570 DNA samples and 180 hair samples were analyzed.

 The first five murders happened within a 6 km (3.7 mile) radius of Hwaseong, prompting police to spread out in teams of two, positioned every 100 meters (328 feet), but the next killing happened where there was no police presence.
 During the investigation, rumors that the killer targeted women wearing red clothes on rainy days spread, leading some female police officers to wear red clothes in an attempt to lure the killer into a trap.

-A suspect sketch was drawn based on the memory of a bus driver, surname Kang, and bus conductor, surname Uhm, who saw a man get on the bus shortly after the seventh murder on September 7, 1988.
-The characteristics of the suspect, which were described by the bus driver, were similar to the descriptions given by survivors who were sexually assaulted.
-According to the victims, the culprit at the time of the incident was a thin-framed man in his mid-20s, with a height of 165 to 170 centimeters, short cut sporty-type hair, no double eyelids, and a sharp nose.
+A suspect sketch was drawn based on the memory of a bus driver (surname Kang) and bus conductor (surname Uhm) who witnessed a man boarding their bus shortly after the seventh murder on September 7, 1988.
+The characteristics of the suspect, which were described by the bus driver, were similar to the descriptions given by survivors who had been sexually assaulted.
+According to survivors, the perpetrator was a thin-framed man in his mid-twenties, with a height of 165 to 170 centimeters, short cut sporty-type hair, no double eyelids and a sharp nose.
 In addition, he was described as having soft hands.
-Police also stated that the suspect had a "B" blood type, but in 2019, police acknowledged that this was likely inaccurate, because Lee had blood type "O".
-A survivor of the serial murders, 36-year-old Lee Geum-ran, was attacked by Lee sometime in late 1986 and she described him as skinny, with a low voice.
+Police also stated that the suspect was blood type B, but in 2019 police acknowledged that this was likely inaccurate, because Lee had blood type O. A survivor of the murders, Lee Geum-ran (36), was attacked by Lee in late 1986 and she described him as skinny, with a low voice.

-On July 27, 1989, Yoon Sung-yeo, a 22-year-old man, was arrested for the murder of the eighth victim, 14-year-old Park Sang-hee.
-Yoon admitted guilt during questioning, and according to a 1989 report written by an expert at National Forensic Service, the forensic tests of pubic hair samples found at the scene suggested similarities with his, returning a 40% match with Yoon's.
-This case was determined to be a copycat crime, and Yoon was sentenced to life in prison.
+On July 27, 1989, Yoon Sung-yeo (22) was arrested for the murder of the eighth victim, fourteen-year-old Park Sang-hee.
+Yoon admitted guilt during questioning, and according to a 1989 report written by an expert at the National Forensic Service, tests of pubic hair samples found at the scene returned a 40% match with Yoon's.
+This case was determined to be a copycat crime, and Yoon was sentenced to life imprisonment.
 Reports state that at least four individuals, deemed as possible suspects, took their own lives in the 1990s after being investigated and allegedly abused by police.